Waveland’s Climate-Informed Local Hazard Mitigation Plan Update

 In general, by identifying key hazards and future risk, Waveland’s local hazard mitigation plan will facilitate risk-based decision-making to mitigate city vulnerability to both climate and non-climate hazards.
 The Waveland community has been very receptive to the plan revision process and different component projects.
 The final plan is posted on the city’s website and on social media, allowing residents to have open access.

 Since plan publication in 2013, the City of Waveland has begun to implement priority projects and actions to mitigate municipal risk.
 For example, the city is identifying the most flood-prone zones, and since 90% of the city lies in a special flood hazard area, the city is implementing a $6.9 million drainage project aimed at improving floodwater drainage.
-While initial steps toward risk mitigation are promising, city officials anticipate that limits on staff capacity and funding will be among the major barriers to implementing key actions identified in the plan.
+Waveland is working to secure funding to develop a raised boardwalk on one of the city’s main streets, Coleman Avenue.
+The boardwalk will be raised 23 feet off the ground and be able to withstand the high winds associated with extreme storm events.
+The goal is to increase resilience, including bolstering local commerce.
+The boardwalk project is estimated to cost nearly $20 million.
+In addition, the city is looking into building an offshore breakwater to protect the coast from sea level rise, storm surge, and coastal erosion.
+Erosion alone costs the city approximately $1 million per year in beach restoration efforts.
+While these steps toward risk mitigation are promising, limits in staff capacity and funding, local politics, and the lack of mitigation or adaptation actions of neighboring communities are among some of the major challenges to implementing key actions identified in the plan.

 Reynier, W., & Gregg, R.M.
-(2017).
+(2021).
 Waveland’s Climate-Informed Local Hazard Mitigation Plan Update [Case study on a project by the City of Waveland].
 Product of EcoAdapt's State of Adaptation Program.
+Version 2.0.
 Retrieved from CAKE: http://www.cakex.org/case-studies/wavelands-climate-informed-local-hazar...
-(Last updated December 2017)
+(Last updated October 2021)

 Mayor (previously the Fire Chief)